-In connection with the Alternative Investment Fund Manager Directive (AIFMD) that came in force on 22 July 2014, the Fund has appointed KAS Trust & Depositary Services B.V. as depositary.
+Following the coming into force of the Alternative Investment Fund Manager Directive (AIFMD) on 22 July 2014, the Fund has appointed KAS Trust & Depositary Services B.V. as depositary.
 The depositary acts in the interest of the investors and is responsible for the safekeeping of the fund's assets and the oversight and supervision of the Fund and the management of the Fund by the Fund Manager.
 The depositary costs consist of the fees contractually due to the depositary for the provision of its services.

-8. Fund operational costs 31 December 2015 31 December 2014
+8. General and administrative expenses 2014 2013

-Fund administration fee, custody and bank fees 147 146
+Fund administration fee, custody and bank fees 146 146

-Remuneration of the Supervisory Board 37 43
+Remuneration of the Supervisory Board 43 42

-Governance costs -5 4
+Auditor's remuneration 30 28

-Auditor's remuneration 40 30
+Governance costs 4 5

-Advisory costs 15 9
+Advisory costs 9 18

-Other costs 16 22
+Other costs 22 9

-250 254
+254 248

+Invoices relating to custody services for the period before the AIFMD came into force amount to Euro 6 thousand (2013: 8 thousand) and are included in the line item Fund administration, custody and bank fees.
 Fund operational costs include all costs of legal, tax, regulatory, administrative, custody, auditing, reporting and similar services and advices provided to the Fund, the cost of the Fund Agent and Administrator, the costs of supervision of the Fund, all costs incurred in relation to the Fund's Supervisory Board and all costs of communications with and meetings of the investors.
-In previous annual reports these costs were referred to as 'General and administrative expenses'.
+The auditor's remuneration amounts to Euro 27 thousand in respect of the audit of the financial statements and Euro 3 thousand for the assurance procedures performed on the prospectus.
+The auditor has performed no other services for the Fund.